 Why Billionaires are Buying Trophy Properties

-The allure of trophy properties for billionaires goes beyond the desire for a luxurious place to live.
-These properties are investments, status symbols, and personal sanctuaries all in one.
+The pull of trophy properties for billionaires goes well beyond wanting a luxurious place to live.
+These properties are investments, status symbols, and personal sanctuaries all rolled into one.
+The driving factors behind the surge in ultra-wealthy buyers snapping up these assets are varied and compelling, and the trend shows no sign of cooling.
+Here’s what’s really fueling the demand.

 Status and Symbolism